pavanim101/Twitter/README.md

 The following **additional** features are implemented:

 - [X] Profile view includes timeline of a user's favorited tweets

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. I'd like to discuss how to incorporate the discover page that Twitter also has.
-It includes trending hashtags, and other features like news, sports, and entertainment.
-2. I'd also want to discuss adding in the chat feature and seeing how the backend would work with that.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: